jabo17/kadisredu-reproducibility/README.md

 ## Artifacts

-After all experiments were performed, we can obtain CSV file which with the most relavant data which were use to support our claims in the paper[^1].
+After all experiments were performed, you can obtain CSV files with the most relavant data which support our claims in the paper[^1].
-Therefore, change your working directory to `artifacts`.
+To obtain them, change your working directory to `artifacts`.
 ```bash
 cd artifacts
 ```